 4. Customize your questions

 Your business is unique.
 You know what you want to measure and understand better than anyone, which is why Google Analytics offers custom dimensions and metrics.
 It’s a handy way to get answers to any questions you have about user behaviour in a new market.

 3 Keep up with your users

 You’ve got the data, but how do you use it?
-Google Analytics can help you translate data about your export market into a coherent story to help you better understand user behaviour.
+Google Analytics can help you translate data about your export market into a coherent story to help you better understand user behavior.

 Like all entrants into a new market you want to make sure that any success is not just part of a honeymoon period.
 So it’s a good idea to keep track of the level of user interest: consistent numbers in line with your initial expansion plans are great, but if they dip below those expectations, you should reassess your marketing efforts and check that you are targeting the right audience.
 An Active Users report will monitor your users’ engagement over one day or up to 30 days.